Barry W. Van Dusen is an internationally recognized wildlife artist living in central

 “Birds are my favorite subjects, and my preferred medium is transparent watercolor,

 but you’ll find a great variety of nature subjects portrayed in a range of media

 “I love painting and drawing outdoors, and I always carry a sketchbook to record

 my observations of nature”

-This Spring, Barry will be exhibiting his work at Tower Hill Botanic Gardens in Boylston,
+This Spring, Barry exhibited his work at Tower Hill Botanic Gardens in Boylston,